fermyon/workshops/spin/00-setup.md

 ### Using GitHub Codespaces

 You can complete this workshop using only your browser using [GitHub Codespaces](https://github.com/features/codespaces).
-To achieve this, navigate to the GitHub repository for this workshop, https://github.com/fermyon/workshops, then click on the "Clone, open, or download button", then select "Codespaces", click "Create codespace on main`, then follow the instructions:
+To achieve this, navigate to the GitHub repository for this workshop, https://github.com/fermyon/workshops, then click on the "Code" button, then select "Codespaces", click "Create codespace on main`, then follow the instructions:

 ![Open the repository using GitHub Codespaces](../media/gh-codespace.png)